Marijuana Dispensary Business Plan Example

 In this section, you will go into more detail about the research you have done on the industry, competition, and target market.

 By now you have probably done plenty of research on the cannabis industry.
 Detail your findings here.
-Go well beyond just saying that the cannabis industry is on fire right now.
-Note the market trends and themes in your area as well as more broadly.
+Go well beyond just saying that "The cannabis industry is on fire right now!"
+Note the market trends and marketing strategies in your area.

-You will also need to differentiate your business from those that are similar to make sure you can offer a unique and high-quality service.
-Detail the strengths and weaknesses of competing dispensaries in your area, and analyze how your business will be better or different.
+You will also need to differentiate your business from other similar businesses.
+Make sure you can offer a unique and high-quality service to your customer base.
+Detail the strengths and weaknesses of competing dispensaries in your area and analyze how your business will be better or different.